 “A blood pact?” asks Oscar, staring at the blade.

-The chubby boy hesitates only an instant, chin trembling, before slicing both of his hands.
-He passes the knife to young Jake.
+The chubby boy hesitates only an instant, chin trembling, before slicing both of his own hands.
+Grimacing, he passes the knife to young Jake.

 The hilt is sticky with the blood of the other two boys.